EUR

 Athens - Epidaurus

-After the skippers briefing with a nice cup of coffee, we sail away.
-During the day you can drop anchor in one of the beautiful bays for a nice swim (sometimes a bit chilly) or snorkelling.
-In Epidaurus you can visit the impressive amphitheatre, the amphitheatre of Epidaurus is known as the best-preserved theatre of Greek antiquity.
+After the skipper's briefing with a nice cup of coffee, we sail away.
+During the day, you can drop anchor in one of the beautiful bays for a nice swim (sometimes a bit chilly) or snorkelling.
+In Epidaurus, you can visit the impressive amphitheatre.
+It is known as the best-preserved theatre of Greek antiquity.

 Day 3